 - Be realistic about what you can fit in and be kind to yourself.
 (Personally, I need lots of down time).

 - If you are feeling overwhelmed, just sit and quietly breathe deeply for a couple of minutes.
 Focus on relaxing your neck and shoulder muscles.
 It is very calming and instantly reduces the sensation of stress.
-A yoga class is great for this.

 - Try to fit in some time every day for some laughter, your favourite music or something to help elevate your mood when you are feeling stressed.